Antonia

 How to Pronounce Antonia

 Our model has identified 3 different pronunciations for the name Antonia.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 69.8% confident that Antonia is pronounced as an-TOH-nee-uh.
-The next most likely pronunciation is an-TOH-nyuh, at 20.9% confidence.
+Our model is 69.8% confident that Antonia is pronounced as an-TOH-nee-uh, which has 4 syllables.
+The next most likely pronunciation is an-TOH-nyuh, at 20.9% confidence, with 3 syllables.

 an-TOH-nee-uh (4 syllables)